degski/Mado/README.md

     EDGE PLAY
     ---------
     Play around the edges is unique.
-You can think of the edge of the board as a circle of stones that don't move, and are neither black nor white.
-Each corner of the board is an arc of three imaginary stones protecting one of the six safe spaces.
+You can think of the edge of the Board as a circle of stones that don't Move, and are neither black nor white.
+Each corner of the Board is an arc of three imaginary stones protecting one of the six safe spaces.
 A stone in a safe space, plus two more on the edge complete the arc to form a ring.
-This is a very fast way to form a ring, but it doesn't influence much of the board.
+This is a very fast way to form a ring, but it doesn't influence much of the Board.

-    This diagram shows three ways to make a partial ring around the edge of the board.
+    This diagram shows three ways to make a partial ring around the edge of the Board.

         . o . . .
        o o . . . o